 Chad Herst, MS, LAC, PCC

 I didn’t get into this work because I had it all figured out.
-I got here because my own fucked up life cracked me open early.
+I got here because life cracked me open early.

 When I was 18, my brother took his life.
-It was my first week of college.
-I grew up in a house where sensitivity wasn’t valued, performance was.
-So I kept performing.
-I could still do it.
-But it was empty.
-Like watching life through glass.
+I grew up in a house where performance mattered more than sensitivity, so I learned to keep going, even when it was empty inside.

 Eventually the strategies stopped working.
 I had to do some real inner work.